 The “small gifts” rule also allows you to make payments of up to £250 to as many people as you like, provided you have not used any other gifting exemption on them.

 Any further gifts may fall outside your estate, provided you survive for seven years after making them.
-Charitable donations are considered outside of your estate for IHT purposes too.
+Charitable donations are considered outside of your estate for inheritance tax purposes too.

 Alternatively, you may benefit from using a trust – a legal arrangement that allows you to transfer ownership of assets to another party for the benefit of a third party.
 Our previous article about the pros and cons of using trusts to mitigate IHT has more information on this.